 Rule 3: Nothing critical gets suspended

 The admission ledger is not a state file that can drift from reality.
-On every /admit or /capacity request, the daemon re-scans ps output and reconciles against capacity.yaml.
+On every /status or /services request — and before any /load/{svc} — the daemon re-scans ps output and reconciles against capacity.yaml.
 A service is loaded iff either:

 This means the ledger self-corrects across daemon restarts, unclean exits, and manual kill -9 — there is no state to repair because there is no stored state to corrupt.